jasonren5/rpg-clicker-game/README.md

 # rpg-clicker-game

 Hi!

 If you're not me (and this should be a fairly easy question), thanks for stopping by!
-I hope you're here to check out what I'm doing, and not just steal all of my work; not that there's a whole lot to steal.
+I hope you're here to check out what I'm doing, and not just steal all of my work; not that there's a whole lot worth stealing.

 My goal is to sharpen my web development skills, while simultaneously working on a personal project.